Rigshospitalet-KFNM/DicomNode/docs/source/documentation/gpu_programming.rst

 because you want to avoid creating/copying/destroying resources.
 Because these can fail and are pain to deal with, and then you pass the owning object around instead.
-It's a really good idea, however the concept sorta breaks with CUDA because it introduces a separate memory space namely the device memory.
+RAII is a really good idea, however the concept sorta breaks with CUDA because:

+1. A CUDA program is really just a C/C++ program in disguise.
+It sets up the driver context and more important for this problem it does the tear down.
+However because there's no order of destruction you can end up needing the destroyed context to destroy an object.
+In general Kernel launches and copy constructors, constructors and destructors really doesn't play nice.
+There's a bit on in the `CUDA Standard https://docs.nvidia.com/cuda/cuda-c-programming-guide/#global-function-argument-processing`
+2. it introduces a separate memory space namely the device memory.
 You cannot pass by default a reference to a kernel, because that object live in the CPU's memory space and the gpu threads cannot access that space.
 Just like the CPU cannot access memory on the GPU.